 Click on the blue arrow at the right boundary of the fitted region, and drag it to its new position, e.g. to channel 305.

 When you release the mouse button, HyperLab modifies the fit model, performs a refit and displays the new region.

-The region's right bound has changed, and also a different background function is used.
-The improved Chi-squared value shows the better fit.
+Chi-squared value shows the better fit.
 If you look at the left side of the region, you will notice that the same problem of changing background may occur there, so it is worth a try moving the left region limit to channel 288.
 After that change, the Chi-squared may be even lower, and non-random tendencies will mostly disappear from the residual.